Import with intelligence

 Import from iOS devices.
 Native import from iOS devices like iPhones and iPads is available.
 Previously imported files will not be copied again.

-Phototheca supports multiple RAW camera formats using the advantages of the Windows Imaging Component.
+Phototheca supports multiple RAW camera formats using the advantages of the RAW processing unit.
 More details are available by the link: RAW in Phototheca

 Phototheca supports multiple video formats, allows us to tag videos with keywords and write descriptions.
 There are a lot of video formats available to use, including avi, divx, flv, h264, mov, mp4, mpeg, swf, wmv, xvid and others.